codefresh-io/docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 max-width="70%"
 %}

-## Visualize build relationships for pipelines
+## Visualize relationships for pipeline builds

 >**NOTE**
 This feature is currently in Beta.

-Select a build for a pipeline to visualize all linked builds at the different levels, including parent, sibling, and child builds in the Build Tree.
+Select a build for a pipeline to visualize all builds it is linked to at the different levels, including parent, sibling, and child builds in the Build Tree.
 The Build Tree view displays associated builds within the scope of the selected pipeline build.

 1. From the sidebar, below Pipelines, select **Builds**.
 1. Click the build to go to the step view for the build.